 Most people are not familiar with desert climates.
 We have a ‘hot arid’ desert climate in Wadi Rum desert.
 But what does this mean?
 What are the temperatures like in summer?
 Are there a lot of sandstorms?
 How much rain falls annually?
 To learn more about our climate we refer you to our blog ‘An interesting insight on Wadi Rum climate and seasons‘.
 Or read our blogs about the seasons: ‘5 reasons to visit Wadi Rum desert in spring‘, ‘How to enjoy your desert tour on a hot summer day‘, ‘5 reasons to visit Wadi Rum desert in autumn‘ and ‘Wadi Rum desert your winter vacation destination‘.

 Protecting your head is very important in a desert environment.
-Not only to protect your head from the harsh sunshine but also from wind and sand.
-In the desert we prefer to wear our traditional headwear, the shemagh.
+Not only to protect your head from the harsh sunshine and also from wind and sand.
+In the desert, we prefer to wear our traditional headwear, the shemagh.
 In our blog ‘Bedouin wear: traditional clothes in modern times‘ you can read all about it.
-Whether you choose to also wear a shemagh or other headwear, make sure covers your head and also your neck.
+Whether you choose also to wear a shemagh or other headwear, make sure covers your head and your neck.
 In case you choose the shemagh, we are more than happy to teach you how to tight it Bedouin style.

 Preventing your eyes from getting damaged by ultraviolet radiation is very important.
 Especially in the desert as the sun is harsh and almost always there.
 So don’t forget to bring your sunglasses.
 Sunglasses that are close to your face can also give some protection from blowing sand.

-Protect your body from the harsh sun, blowing sand and extremely dry air.
+Protect your body from the harsh sun, blowing sand and dry air.
 You can make your life easy by covering as much skin as possible.
 Wear 100% cotton or linen clothes.
 Preferably loose clothes with long sleeves.
-Light-coloured clothes are most suited.
-Although some colourful accessories may be nice for the pictures.
+Light-coloured clothes are most suited to wear.
+Although some colourful accessories may be helpful for the pictures.
 Skirts and dresses are impractical.
-Especially if you want to scramble up a mountain side or ride a camel.
-Bring layers of clothes so you can easily adept yourself to the heat of the day and the cold of the night.
-By covering your shoulders, arms and legs you also respect our custom of dressing modestly.
+Especially if you want to scramble up a mountainside or ride a camel.
+Bring layers of clothes so you can find easily adept yourself to the heat of the day and the cold of the night.
+By covering your shoulders, arms and legs, you also respect our custom of dressing modestly.

-During the day it is a good idea to protect your feet from the hot desert sand by wearing sneakers.
+During the day, it is an excellent idea to protect your feet from the hot desert sand by wearing sneakers.
 Especially during summer when the sand is burning hot during the day.
 And during the coolers season’s sneakers keep your feet warm.
 They also come in very handy when you walk canyons and climb rocks.
 Those of you who love the flip flops, bring them too.
-At certain times of the day they come in very handy.
-Like when you are relaxing and enjoying the sunset on a sand dune.
+At certain times of the day, they come in very handy.
+Like when you are relaxing and enjoying the sunset on a dune.

-Last but not least it is a good idea to bring lip and facial salve to protect your skin from the extremely dry desert air.
-And of course bring sunscreen protection to safeguard your uncovered skin.
+Last but not least, it is a good idea to bring lip and facial salve to protect your skin from the dry desert air.
+And of course, bring sunscreen protection to safeguard your uncovered skin.